Devtron

 What is GitOps and how is it different from traditional CD?

+Traditional CD and GitOps differ on the core principles of push and pull-based deployments.
 Most CI/CD processes work on a push mechanism, which means things move to their respective destination at the trigger of an event.
 For example, when a developer has finished writing his code, he must execute a set of commands to move his code into the server for deployment.
 In a Kubernetes environment, the developer has to configure the clusters using tools like Kubectl and Helm in the pipeline to apply changes.

 Argo is a CD tool that uses a pull-based mechanism.
 A pull-based CD mechanism means the destination triggers an event to pull the data from the source(git) to deploy at the destination.
 Argo CD, which resided inside the cluster for reasons explained later on the blog, pulls the most recent verified version of code into the cluster for deployment.
 There are a lot of benefits to this model, like improved security and ease of use.

-This pull-based mechanism is called GitOps, where the source code management systems like Git are treated as the only source of truth for application and configuration data.
+This pull-based mechanism is called GitOps, where source code management systems like Git are treated as the only source of truth for application and configuration data.

 How does Argo CD work?

 Argo CD works in a reversed flow mechanism as compared to push-style deployments.
 The new mechanism enables ArgoCD to run from inside a Kubernetes cluster.
 Kubernetes faces challenges with the traditional CD mechanism because CI/CD tools, like Jenkins, sit outside the cluster, whereas Argo CD sits inside the cluster.
 While inside the cluster, Argo CD pulls changes from git and applies them to the residing cluster.
 Instead of pushing changes like older generation tools by being inside the cluster, ArgoCD prevents sensitive information from being exposed to other tools outside the Kubernetes cluster and environment.
+ArgoCD can be combined with a CI tool such as Jenkins.

 Argo CD can be set up in two simple steps.